News & Research

 Sertraline Side Effects: What to Expect in the First Two Weeks

-The first days on sertraline can feel strange — nausea, restlessness, a wired-but-tired feeling that nobody warned you about.
-Here's a week-by-week breakdown of what's normal, what's not, and when to call your prescriber.
+The first days on sertraline can feel strange: nausea, restlessness, a wired-but-tired feeling that nobody warned you about.
+Here is a week-by-week breakdown of what is normal, what is not, and when to call your prescriber.

 Medications April 14, 2026